stanford-iprl-lab/ao-grasp/README.md

 AO-Grasp requires two conda environments, one for running inference to predict heatmaps, and one for running Contact-GraspNet.
 Follow the instructions below to set up both environments.

+This code has been tested with Ubuntu 20.04 and CUDA 11.0

 ### Part 1: Setting up the `ao-grasp` conda environment

 1. From within the `ao-grasp/` directory, create a conda env named `ao-grasp` with the provided environment yaml file: